Applied Drama: Drama in health education

 Drama in healthcare is drama created in medical contexts, often with the intention of rehabilitation.

 This form of applied drama focuses on using theatre to educate, engage, and stimulate healing in medical professionals, patients, and the general public.
 Theater and drama in healthcare are tilted towards informing the populace about health and improving their health and longevity irrespective of status or social stratification.
 This form of drama is often used to educate people on important health issues such as healthy eating, grief and loss, exercise, and sexual assault prevention.
 Examples include using actors to role-play health ailments in order to train healthcare professionals, performing plays focused on primary prevention, and facilitating drama workshops for patients.

 Drama therapy

 Drama therapy is the use of applied drama techniques to facilitate personal growth and promote mental health.

-Drama therapy is rooted in a clinical practice, facilitated by licensed clinicians, that stimulates language, cognitive development and builds resilience.
+Drama therapy is rooted in a clinical practice.
+Facilitated by licensed clinicians that stimulate language, cognitive development, and that builds resilience.